FlowerSuNa/Ad_Tracking_Project/02_Preprocessing.md

 ![png](graph/dist_rate_ip.png)

-> Depending on the rate per ip type, the degree of download is a few difference.
+> Depending on the download rate per ip type, the degree of download is a few difference.

 <br>